faazshift/graphiql-ui/README.md

 4. Create a symlink:
     * `$ ln -s /opt/graphiql-ui/graphiql-ui /usr/local/bin/graphiql-ui`

-This app was developed on Linux, and has only been tested on that platform.
+This app was developed on Linux.
 However, it should build and run on OS X and Windows.